Professor Duncan McCargo

 - BA English (First) Royal Holloway, University of London

-- MA Area Studies (Southeast Asia), School of Oriental and African Studies, University of London
+- MA Area Studies (Southeast Asia), SOAS, University of London

 - Political Studies Association